MirjamC/xml-workshop/_sources/8_page_ET.md

 # 8. Practical session: Page and Elementree

 In this section we will use ElemenTree to extract data from a newspaper in the Page xml format.
-As you should by now be a bit more familiar with Python and handling XML, explanations will be a bit more brief.
-When needed, refer back to previous sections.
+For this lesson, we assume that you have followed the practical lesson 4.
+When needed, refer back to previous lessons.

 We will follow these steps: